BECOME A SURF INSTRUCTOR

 When the swell is right, we’ll try and get you up to Immesouane, home to one of the longest right hand waves in the world!
 Immesoaune is a beautiful fishing town with a stunning backdrop of mountains and cliffs.
 It is an absolute favourite of our guests and we try and get up there as often as we can.
 We head off nice and early in the morning, have a morning session surfing, then hit up the fish market for locally caught catch of the day.
 This is then grilled up to be served with some fries and salads.
 We normally have time for another session in the afternoon before hitting the road back to Taghazout.

-Once a week we try and take a group off to Paradise Valley.
-It is a 45 min drive to the mountains behind Aourir.
-Once we have parked up, we do a 15 minute walk into the valley where you come across a series of lush rock pools in a beautiful oasis.
-Normally we have a tajine up there, cooking whilst we are off swimming and doing the rock jumps.
+Every course, we’ll try and get the group up to Paradise Valley and the lower Atlas mountains.
+Normally we’ll hike for a couple of hours, then we have a tajine up there, cooking whilst we are off swimming and doing the rock jumps.
 Then on the way back we stop off at an argan cooperative where the local ladies show you how the oil and creams are all made!

 This is what we’d describe as an entry level souk.
 Charming, easy going and no hassle, but with all the same moroccan artifacts that we were hoping to find.
 If you ask the hosts, we can easily organise a group to head in to Agadir for an afternoon of wandering round the souk where you can get your last minute presents for the family back home, or just look longingly at stunning moroccan lamps that will in no way work in your house back in England!